 Cheers, Johan 🙂

-A Tasty Lake, a minimalist lakeside photograph of a fork
+A tasty lake, a minimalist lakeside photograph with fog

-A minimalist lakeside photograph in B&W featuring a work of art in the form of a fork in the water of Lac Léman (Lake Geneva) in Vevey in Switzerland, with the silhouette of the French Alps in the background.
+A minimalist lakeside photograph in B&W featuring a work of art in the form of a fork at the shores of Lac Léman (Lake Geneva) in Vevey, Switzerland, with the silhouette of the Alps in the background.

 You might also like